-As of March 17th, and until further notice, all our campus and office locations are closed to outside visitors and clients.
+As of May 27th, and until further notice, all our campus and office locations are closed to outside visitors and clients, EXCEPT BY APPOINTMENT.
 Many of our staff are working remotely and direct care staff are continuing to provide excellent service for the children and families in our care.

-All face-to-face therapy services have been suspended including Day Treatment services.
-The Clinical team is working to implement technology-based therapy and psychiatric services for established Outpatient and Day Treatment clients as quickly as possible.
+The Clinical team has implemented technology-based therapy and psychiatric services for established Outpatient and Day Treatment clients.
+Limited face-to-face appointments are available beginning May 27th.
+Contact your child’s therapist to schedule an appointment.
 At this time, all new client assessments for Outpatient and Day Treatment clients are on hold.
-During the week of March 16-23, clinicians reached out to all clients and families by phone to check-in and assess needs.

 Our children are out of school and our cottage parents are working hard to keep them busy.
 Day treatment staff and Marjorie Williams Academy staff are pitching in to help make sure kids finish their school lessons and have plenty to do.
 With warmer weather, our kids have enjoyed riding their bikes, playing basketball, and doing sidewalk chalk outside.
 Cottages in Winston-Salem are spending time on the farm and are looking forward to getting their hands dirty in the greenhouse.
 Cottages on our Avery campus are enjoying arts, crafts, and board games.
 All in all, our children and staff are faring well.
 We appreciate your continued thoughts are prayers that everyone stays well.